 Partnerships between NGOs and schools can also take the form of environmental classes and clubs where kids are given the opportunity to reflect on particular issues and topics.
 WWF, for example, has launched this type of project on the Kenyan coast.

 “It essentially teaches children about the environment, what it does for us, and how we can protect it,” says Mxolisi Sibanda, regional manager East Africa for WWF UK.
-“We’ve had some work with schools to get kids to run environmental clubs and teach the kids as well how to conserve the marine environment in that part of the world.”
+“We’ve had some work with schools to get kids to run environmental clubs and teach the kids how to conserve the marine environment in that part of the world.”

 But it’s also essential for kids to learn in the field and get out of the classroom.
 Visiting parks or conservancies is an opportunity for local kids to actually see the wild animals they might have only heard of.
 It also gives them a chance to get involved in conservation through activities such as lion tracking and camera trap placement.